 The tech stress epidemic

-While work-related stress becomes a more discussed topic, more and more employers have become active when it comes to establishing ways of fostering mental health.
+While work-related stress turns into a more discussed topic, more and more employers have become active when it comes to establishing ways of fostering mental health.
 Still, a significant cause of the worldwide “stress epidemic” comes from work.
 A study conducted by Yerbo with 36,200 IT professionals across 33 counties found that two in five workers are at a high risk of burnout.

 The result is evidenced in another report, published by HR software provider Personio: the top reason why employees choose to leave a small or medium company in Europe is a stressful work environment.
 “The pressure of working against the clock to feed the global tech frenzy often forces employees to work late hours, leaving little time for personal life and creating work-life conflicts,” say the Yerbo researchers.